 • Not the most intuitive for beginners

-6. GoDaddy — The Big Name (That We Can’t Really Recommend)
+6. GoDaddy, The Big Name (That We Can’t Really Recommend)

-GoDaddy is the host everyone’s heard of.
-They sponsor everything, they advertise everywhere, and they’re usually the first result when you Google “web hosting.”
+GoDaddy is the host everyone has heard of.
+They sponsor everything, advertise everywhere, and usually show up first when you Google “web hosting.”
+Unfortunately, their hosting does not match their marketing budget.

 Pricing